cisco-open/otel-webserver-module/README.md

 # otel-webserver-module

+[UPDATE] This repository has been moved to https://github.com/open-telemetry/opentelemetry-cpp-contrib/tree/main/instrumentation/otel-webserver-module.
+All future developments/ehancement are being carried out there.

 The OTEL webserver module comprises only Apache webserver module currently.
 Further support for Nginx webserver would be added in future.

 ## Apache Webserver Module